 7. Set up a Firewall

-A security plugin or a service like Sucuri will let you configure a firewall for your site.
-This will add an extra barrier for hackers and reduce the chances of hacks like DOS attacks on your site.
+A security plugin or a service like Cloudflare or Sucuri will let you configure a firewall for your site.
+This will add an extra barrier for hackers and reduce the chances of hacks and DDoS attacks on your site.

 8. Install a Security Plugin